vrgarlapati/Garlapati_AIT580/docs/_posts/2022-05-08-anaysis-using-count-function.markdown

 Observation: It can be observed that most of the companies have closed the complaints with explanations and there were negligible number of complaints which were untimely responded and closed with relief.

-7. Visualize the Banking Companies using wordcloud.
+7.Visualize the Banking Companies using wordcloud.

 Code: